MicroPythonAzerbaijan/micropython/docs/library/pyb.CAN.rst

 .. data:: CAN.SILENT
 .. data:: CAN.SILENT_LOOPBACK

-   the mode of the CAN bus
+   CAN şininin mode-nu təyin edən konstantlar.